ElusiveMind/opencalais/arc_rdf/README.txt

 folder where arc_rdf Drupal module is installed and can be: modules, sites/all/modules or sites/default/modules.

-This module was tested with 2008-03-20 release of ARC2
+This module was tested with the 2008_04_09 release of ARC2

 2) Enable the arc-rdf  module in Drupal, at: administration -> site configuration -> modules (admin/build/modules)